AdaptGrad: Adaptive Sampling to Reduce Noise

 \section{Conclusion}

-In this paper, we rethink the principles of gradient smoothing methods using the convolution formula, thereby defining the presence of inherent noise in gradient smoothing.
-Based on these analyzes, we design an adaptive gradient smoothing method, AdaptGrad, which can mitigate inherent noise.
-Theoretical analyzes of inherent noise, along with qualitative and quantitative experiments, demonstrate that AdaptGrad is a qualified alternative gradient smoothing method compared to SmoothGrad.
-In terms of implementation, AdaptGrad, like SmoothGrad, is computationally efficient and model-agnostic, and can be combined with other gradient-based explanation methods to enhance their performance.
+In this paper, we reconsider the principles of gradient smoothing methods by applying the convolution formula, which helps identify the presence of extra noise in gradient smoothing.
+Based on this analysis, we propose an adaptive gradient smoothing method, AdaptGrad, designed to mitigate extra noise.
+Theoretical analyses of extra noise, supported by qualitative and quantitative experiments, demonstrate that AdaptGrad is an effective alternative to SmoothGrad.
+Specifically, AdaptGrad outperforms SmoothGrad in terms of noise reduction and robustness.
+In terms of implementation, AdaptGrad, like SmoothGrad, is computationally efficient and model-agnostic.
+It can also be integrated with other gradient-based explanation methods to enhance their performance.